 Azon Medical has, in stock, ultrasound machines for practices of all budgets.
 This is the latest technology and equipment for your physical medicine practice.
 Inquire about the applications and equipment options to suit your practice needs (including portable ultrasound units).

 Most musculoskeletal problems seen in practice are chronic in nature.
 The optimal solution to these problems is often multifactorial-- and starts with identifying the precise problem.
 Ultrasound when used as a diagnostic tool can help the provider to identify the exact problem.
-And ultrasound guided injections (trigger point, Human cell/tissue therapy, PRP, serapin) when included in a program of care can lead to optimal clinical results.
-Using ultrasound when delivery joint injections is the standard of care.
+And ultrasound guided injections (trigger point, Human cell/tissue therapy, PRP, Sarapin) when included in a program of care can lead to optimal clinical results.
+Using ultrasound when delivering joint injections is the current, expected standard of care.